 28.38 Having the right approach to your business is essential to making your company succeed.

-34.44 Staying on top of the tech marketplace and keeping an eye on what’s going on around you.
+34.44 Staying on top of the tech marketplace.

 36.56 Technology advancing so quickly due to its sharing economy.